mailgun/frontend-best-practices/styling.md

     );
 }
 ```
+* Name your module scoped styled component with the format `Styled<NameOfComponent>`

+> Why?
+This makes it very convenient to identify the original component markup within the rendered DOM.

 * To style child elements within the feature-level styled component, create css classes with minimal additional specificity